silaspe/maths/docs/lambda.md

 ### chapter $5$: Big numbers and Transfinite ordinals

-This chapter dosen't have much lambda calculus, it's just what I have been doing for the past week.
-[This](https://www.youtube.com/watch?v=b-Bb_TyhC1A&t=1449s), [this](https://www.youtube.com/watch?v=Mzgw6zMtipQ&t=465s), and [this](https://www.youtube.com/watch?v=0X9DYRLmTNY&t=486s) were my only evinence (in that order) (you should watch them anyways, they're really cool videos), I knew enough about the fast-growing hierachies, but very little about the infinite ordinals.
+This chapter doesn't have much lambda calculus, it's just what I have been doing for the past week.
+[This](https://www.youtube.com/watch?v=b-Bb_TyhC1A&t=1449s), [this](https://www.youtube.com/watch?v=Mzgw6zMtipQ&t=465s), and [this](https://www.youtube.com/watch?v=0X9DYRLmTNY&t=486s) were my only evidence (in that order) (you should watch them anyways, they're really cool videos), I knew enough about the fast-growing hierarchies, but very little about the infinite ordinals.

-Also, that second video had a preatty cool premise of "biggest textible number" (the video went into more detail on that), so I'm gonna steal it.
+Also, that second video had a pretty cool premise of "biggest textable number" (the video went into more detail on that), so I'm gonna steal it.

 $$ f_0 (x) = : x + 1 $$